DIY home improvement tools

 Easy DIY Home Improvement Projects for Beginners

 If you’re new to DIY, start with projects that offer a quick win and don’t require specialized skills.
-These are perfect for building confidence and learning basic techniques.
+Here are perfect for building confidence and learning basic techniques.
+As Yahoo reported, many spring resets can be accomplished for under $100.

 2. Updating Hardware: Swap out old cabinet knobs, drawer pulls, and light switch covers for new ones.
 This small change can dramatically update the look of a kitchen, bathroom, or bedroom.
 It takes minutes and requires only a screwdriver.